caroge13/internship-net/README.md

 A full-stack web application that helps users track multiple companies' internship postings, get job alerts, and access detailed insights including visa sponsorship, acceptance rates, and company culture.

+## 🚧 Work in Progress!
+Still developing MVP, so features may be incomplete or unstable.

 ## 🚀 Features

 - **Multi-Company Tracking**: Add all your target companies to one personalized watchlist (supports adding multiple companies at once)